ddrachau/eternity/additional-files/documents/development.md

     * reading methods are called get if they return just on instance and consists of an additional description for the filter, if it is not the id (e.g. get a User for a Booking -> User getByBooking(Booking booking)
     * if the getter might return more than one instance, the method is called find respectively findByBooking
+* formatting:
+    * IntelliJ settings are stored at `eternity/additional-files/intellij-settings.jar`
+    * If you want to use a different IDE you have to create a matching settings set and commit it in the same folder

 ## Defaults for tests